 Not all herniated discs are painful, and they can often go undetected without an MRI.
-But, in the event that a nerve root has been affected by a herniated back disc, nearly any part of the body can experience symptoms – not just the neck and back.
-This is because the nerve roots are the body’s way of sending and receiving signals – such as pain, pressure and sensation – to and from the extremities.
-Anytime a nerve root becomes irritated, therefore, improper signals like tingling and numbness will be felt along the entire length of the nerve.
+But, in the event that a nerve root has been affected by a herniated back disc, nearly any part of the body can experience symptoms, not just the neck and back.
+This is because the nerve roots are the body’s way of sending and receiving signals, such as pain, pressure and sensation, to and from the extremities.
+Anytime a nerve root becomes irritated, improper signals like tingling and numbness will be felt along the entire length of the nerve.

-Fortunately, there are a number of options for addressing the pain, numbness, and tingling from herniated discs in the spine.
+There are a number of options for addressing the pain, numbness and tingling from herniated discs in the spine.
 After conferring with a physician, a treatment plan will be made for the patient, ranging from a conservative course of action to a surgical alternative.
 The typical process for diagnosing herniated disc pain is as follows:

 - Visit the physician for a medical background and physical exam